 This fraud occurs when the fraudster, through different methods, hijacks an in-store card terminal and uses it to make refund purchases with stolen cards.
 To make sure the merchant has sufficient funds on their account, the fraudster often first makes purchases using stolen cards.
 They then cash out in ATMs immediately afterwards.
 The fraudster has knowledge about terminal functionality and can in some cases also have inside help at the targeted merchant.
-This type of modus operandi has, according to multiple sources e.g. Mastercard, been increasing during the Covid-19 pandemic, as the genuine flow of refunds has increased a lot due to cancelled services and events.
+This type of modus operandi, according to multiple sources e.g. Mastercard, had an increase during the Covid-19 pandemic, given that the genuine flow of refunds increased due to cancelled services and events.